dapak2002/programming-languages-2022/assignment-2.md

 As the interpreter and programs gets more complicated, you are likely to run into problems with debugging.
 One difficulty is to determine whether unexpected results are caused by the program or by the interpreter.
 If you run into unexpected behaviour create a [minimal interesting example (MIE)](MIE.md).

-## Part 0: Getting Started With Natural Numbers
+## Part 0: From LambdaNat0 to LambdaNat1 - Getting Started With Natural Numbers

 (our work in class)